Church Insurance: Top Companies, Cost & Coverage

 While the complaints are higher than the national average, Church Mutual is a trusted name in the religious space.

-It is a member of the Christian Camp & Conference Association, which endorsed it as the provider of liability insurance.
-It also partners with the American Camp Association and Camp Owners & Directors Association.
+In addition to being a member of and endorsed by the Christian Camp & Conference Association, it partners with the American Camp Association and Camp Owners & Directors Association.

 For its customers, it has many safety resources, including swim bands and allergy bands.
 It also offers CM Sensor®, which provides 24/7 temperature and water monitoring for your property.
-These resources are free to policyholders.
+All of these resources are free to policyholders.

 Church Mutual has been insuring religious organizations since 1897.
-It is financially stable with an A (Excellent) rating from AM Best.
+It’s financially stable with an A (Excellent) rating from AM Best.

-Great American Insurance Group: Best for Outreach Events
+Great American Insurance Group: Best for Larger, Active Churches

 Great American’s religious organization insurance is a policy package with liability, professional liability, property, and inland marine.
-The general liability coverage includes special events, so you don’t have to get separate coverage if you host an outreach event or obtain an endorsement.
+It’s appropriate for churches, temples, convents, divinity schools, and other religious organizations.
+It’s also great for organizations that host outreach events regularly because the general liability coverage includes special events.
 It’s the only provider in this guide that includes special events in its liability coverage.

 Great American is available in all 50 states, and its complaints are far below the national average.

 Online bill pay is available.
-Its customer service is available Monday through Friday, 8 a.m. to 5 p.m.
+Its customer service is from Monday through Friday, 8 a.m. to 5 p.m.
 Eastern time, but if you need to file a claim, it has a 24/7 number.

 Great American has a solid financial foundation with a rating of A+ (Superior) by AM Best.